This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Does collagen powder contain toxins that are known to be present in fish?

-Knowing if there are any toxins in your collagen powder is vitally important, because the negative health effects caused by contaminants will outweigh any of the potential benefits you get from the supplement.
+Knowing if there are any toxins in your collagen powder is vitally important, because the negative health effects caused by contaminants will outweigh any of the potential benefits you get from it.

 Fish can contain high levels of environmental pollutants such as heavy metals, PCBs, dioxins and furans.
 All manufacturers promise their collagen is free from toxins, but many fail to provide evidence.
 We provide COAs (Certificates of Analysis) for our collagen, so you can check the purity for yourself.